 Dining style: Group Meals

-Dining locations: Outdoor Dining
+Dining locations: Indoor and Outdoor Dining

-Power supply: None
+Power supply: Solar Power

 TV & radio: No TVs or radios – this is a particularly remote Bushcamp.
 Communications from here are not easy at all.

 Medical care: The closest doctor is in Mfuwe – a 50 minute flight from Mwaleshi, then a road transfer of approximately 25 minutes.

 Security measures: Your guide as well as the camp staff are all in camp with you

 Fire safety: There are fire extinguishers in all common areas and sand buckets outside each chalet.

 Laundry facilities: A complementary laundry service is included, but this does not include ladies underwear; soap for this is provided in each room.
 Note that clothes are hand washed and coal ironed.